Maine Vaccine Data: Current data for Maine's vaccine progress

 How to Get Vaccinated: To get the COVID-19 vaccine, you must make an appointment

-Appointments are required at most locations.
-Appointment availability is dependent on vaccine supply.
+Appointments are required at most locations, but some clinics offer walk-in appointments.
+Availability is dependent on vaccine supply.
 These listings are subject to change and will be updated regularly.

 - Major hospital systems and their sponsored vaccine sites, like MaineHealth, and Northern Light Health